What is public relations?

 PR professionals are tasked with various types of work, including corporate communications, investor relations, media relations, digital PR, public affairs, lobbying, internal communications, crisis communications, marketing communications, and industry PR.

-Whereas marketing uses various forms of advertising (one-way) in paid channels, PR use strategic communication (two-way) in earned, shared and owned media channels
+Whereas marketing uses various forms of advertising (one-way) in paid channels, PR use strategic communication (two-way) in earned, shared and owned media channels.

-Read also: What is Public Relations?
+Learn more: What is Public Relations?

-The Definition of Public Relations
+Definition of Public Relations

 How To Define Public Relations